 Yes, you can complete your FAFSA® form before applying or being accepted to college.
-You can apply any time after October 1 for the next school year to ensure that you’re eligible for student aid.
+You can apply any time after October 1 for the next school year to ensure that you’re eligible for student financial aid.

 Remember, colleges will not put together a financial aid package until you’re accepted and the Department of Education won’t pay out funds until you’re enrolled.
 So, it’s just as important to get your college applications in as it is to apply for financial aid.

-Now that you know that you can, and should, complete your FAFSA® early, let’s take a look at how colleges process and consider you for aid.
-Each college and state does things different, so if you have any questions ahead of getting started make sure to contact the financial aid office at one of your chosen colleges.
+Now that you know that you can, and should, complete your FAFSA® early, let’s take a look at how colleges process and consider you for financial aid.
+Each college and state does things differently, so if you have any questions ahead of getting started make sure to contact the financial aid office at one of your chosen colleges.

 Is There an Advantage to Submitting the FAFSA® Early?

 You can apply for the FAFSA® for student aid before you apply to school but you need to list at least one school you are considering on the FAFSA® for it to be considered complete.
 The Department of Education recommends students list any schools they’re considering on their FAFSA® form, even if they’re unsure if they’re going to apply for enrollment.

 Why?
 Even though many colleges won’t put together a financial aid package until a student has been accepted for enrollment, the concern is that students could miss out on “first-come, first-served” financial student aid if they wait too long to file their FAFSA®.

 Students may list up to 10 colleges on their FAFSA®